The Future of E-Societies & How E-Stonia's Leading the Way

 Zendesk is a customer support platform that builds beautifully simple software for companies to have a better relationship with with their own customers.

-We have over 125,000 businesses around the world all using Zendesk and then within those businesses there's hundreds of people whose day job is to sit in front of Zendesk and use Zendesk.
+And then within those businesses, there's hundreds of people whose day job is to sit in front of Zendesk and use Zendesk.

-For Zendesk security is paramount and when it came to safeguarding its network Zendesk turned to Cloudflare.
+And when it came to safeguarding its network, Zendesk turned to Cloudflare.

-Web security is very important to our business our customers trust us with their information and their customers information so we need to make sure that their information is safe secure.
+Web security is very important to our business.
+Our customers trust us with their information and their customers' information.

-By tapping into Cloudflare's unique integrated security protection and performance acceleration Zendesk has been able to leverage Cloudflare's global platform to enhance its experience for all of its customers.
+It's easy.
+It's a no-brainer.
+By tapping into Cloudflare's unique integrated security protection and performance acceleration, Zendesk has been able to leverage Cloudflare's global platform to enhance its experience for all of its customers.

 Cloudflare is providing an incredible service to the world right now because there's no other competitors who are close.

-Cloudflare is our outer edge it makes our application faster more reliable and allows us to respond to confidence to traffic spikes and make our customers happier.
+Cloudflare is our outer edge.
+It makes our application faster, more reliable and allows us to respond with confidence to traffic spikes and make our customers happier.

 Welcome to Cloudflare.